Δ15N: Applications

 Another application is the assessment of human waste water discharge into bodies of water.
 The abundance of ^{15}N is greater in human waste water than in natural water sources.
-Hence in benthic sediment gives an indication of the contribution of human waste to the total nitrogen in the sediment.
-Sediment cores analyzed for yield an historical record of such waste, with older samples at greater depths.
+Hence δ^{15}N in benthic sediment gives an indication of the contribution of human waste to the total nitrogen in the sediment.
+Sediment cores analyzed for δ^{15}N yield an historical record of such waste, with older samples at greater depths.

-is also used to measure food chain length and the trophic level of a given organism; high values are positively correlated with higher trophic levels; likewise, organisms low on the food chain generally exhibit lower values.
-Higher values in apex predators generally indicate longer food chains.
+δ^{15}N is also used to measure food chain length and the trophic level of a given organism; high δ^{15}N values are positively correlated with higher trophic levels; likewise, organisms low on the food chain generally exhibit lower δ^{15}N values.
+Higher δ^{15}N values in apex predators generally indicate longer food chains.
+Additionally, in terrestrial ecosystems, a differential in δ^{15}N has been observed between herbivores that consume more grass, with grazers tending to have higher δ^{15}N values than browsers.